TouchDesigner/TouchEngine-UE/README.md

 ### TOPs

 There is no TOPs specific methods at the moment.
+TouchEngine TOPs are treated as UE4 texture2D values.

 ### CHOPs